Shark repellent: History

 Initial work, which was based on historical research and studies at the time, focused on using the odor of another dead shark.
 Efforts were made to isolate the active components in dead shark bodies that repelled other sharks.
 Eventually, it was determined that certain copper compounds like copper acetate, in combination with other ingredients, could mimic a dead shark and drive live sharks away from human beings in the water.
 Building on this work, Stewart Springer and others patented a "shark repellent" consisting of a combination of copper acetate and a dark-colored dye to obscure the user.
 This shark repellent, known as "Shark Chaser", was long supplied to sailors and aviators of the United States Navy, initially packaged in cake form using a water-soluble wax binder and rigged to life vests.
 The Navy employed Shark Chaser extensively between 1943 and 1973.
 It is believed that the composition does repel sharks in some situations, but not in all, with about a 70% effectiveness rating.

 On the other hand, Albert Tester questioned the idea that dead shark bodies or chemicals based on them could work as shark repellent.
 In 1959, he prepared and tested extracts of decaying shark flesh on tiger sharks in Hawaii and blacktip sharks at Enewetak Atoll.
 Tester found that not only did the dead shark extracts fail to repel any sharks, but several sharks had a "weak or strong attraction" to them.
 Tester reported a similar failure to repel sharks by a 1959 test at Enewetak of "an alleged shark repellent, supplied by a fisherman, which contained extract of decayed shark flesh as the principal component."
-Research has continued into the 2000s on using extracts from dead sharks or synthesizing such chemicals.
+Research continued into the 2000s on using extracts from dead sharks or synthesizing such chemicals.